 Bearsden - Natural Environment

 Policy 2.HE.
 Development should preserve and enhance the character, appearance and setting of the historic environment in Bearsden.
-The town includes historic environment designations shown in map - p30 including:
+The town includes historic environment designations shown in the map on page 31 including:

 International/ Nationally Important Sites at: